Magnetic monopole relaxation effects in spin ice Dy$_2$Ti$_2$O$_7$: Introduction

-Modulation calorimetry offers the possibility to study small samples which can be kept in thermal equilibrium at high modulation frequencies.
-In analogy with magnetic susceptibility, the response from frequency modulation can be described with a complex heat capacity.
-The real and imaginary parts of the complex heat capacity have many of the same interpretations as other response functions and are related by the Kramers-Kronig relations\cite{Baur1998,complexC_mario2019}.
+Ac calorimetry offers the possibility to study small samples that can be kept in thermal equilibrium at high frequencies.
+In analogy with magnetic susceptibility, the response from frequency oscillation can be described with a complex heat capacity.
+The real and imaginary parts of the complex heat capacity have many of the same interpretations as other response functions and are related by the Kramers-Kronig relations \cite{Baur1998,complexC_mario2019}.
 In this work we measure the real part of the complex heat capacity, which is commonly termed the dynamic heat capacity.
 With smaller than previously measured samples and with use of this complimentary method we hope not only to extend the knowledge of low-temperature properties of spin ice but also to shed further light on complex heat capacity measurements in the context of magnetically frustrated compounds.

-Our study finds a strong frequency dependence in the low-temperature (0.5-3~K) dynamic heat capacity of HTO and DTO in the frequency range of 0.1-200 Hz.
-Dynamic Monte Carlo studies of the general dipolar spin ice model\cite{Yavo08} match the experimental results well and our main result is that the theory, where the main dynamic effects at low temperature arise from the motion of the magnetic monopole excitations, captures the temperature and frequency dependence of the dynamically measured heat capacity well.
-Therefore, we establish modulation calorimetry as a highly useful probe of slow magnetic processes, but we failed to find reproducible signs of an upturn in the specific heat at low ($< 0.5$ K) temperature.
+Our study finds a strong frequency dependence in the low-temperature (0.5-5\,K) dynamic heat capacity of DTO in the frequency range of 0.01-500 Hz.
+We do not observe any signature of the upturn below 0.5\,K as reported in the previous study \cite{Pomaranski2013}.
+Dynamic Monte Carlo studies of the general dipolar spin ice model \cite{Yavo08} match the experimental results well.
+This suggests that, at low temperatures, the main dynamic effects arising from the motion of the magnetic monopole excitations effectively capture the temperature and frequency dependence of the measured heat capacity.